Research Scientist and Program Manager

 - FTA Financial Management Oversight Workshop (2017)

-- Texas A&M Transportation Institute CORE Leadership Development Program
+- Texas A&M Transportation Institute CORE and CONNECT Leadership Development Program

 - Introduction to ArcGIS